mheyman/Isopoh.Cryptography.Argon2/Doc/articles/unoplatform.md

 ﻿# Argon2 With UnoPlatform WebAssembly

 You can use this library to calculate Argon2 hashes in the web browser.
-With the 3.1 dotnet SDK, the Blazor WebAssembly runs slower than on the host - taking on the order of 4-6 seconds for a default hash on common hardware (this is the speed after publishing with full ahead-of-time (AOT) compilation, it can take 1.5-3 minutes when interpreting).
+With the .Net 6.0 SDK, the Blazor WebAssembly runs slower than on the host - taking on the order of 4-8 times longer for a default hash on common hardware.
+I couldn't get the Uno Platform example to compile with the `Project`->`PropertyGroup`->`WasmShellMonoRuntimeExecutionMode` setting to anything other than `Interpreter` (`InterpreterAndAOT` and `FullAOT` failed to build).
 This should improve as both dotnet improves and WebAssembly improves.

 Note, unlike the current Blazor, the Uno Plaform says it supports